Promotion through Connections: Favors or Information?: Empirical Applications

-We apply our framework to the data on academic promotions in Spain assembled and studied by Zinovyeva \& Bagues (2015).
-We describe the main features of the data here and refer to their study for details.
-From 2002 to 2006, academics in Spain seeking promotion to Associate Professor (\textit{ profesor titular}) or Full Professor (\textit{catedr\'{a}tico}) first had to qualify in a national exam (\textit{habilita\'{c}ion}).\ All candidates in the same discipline in a given wave were evaluated by a common jury composed of 7 members.\ The jury had to allocate a predetermined number of positions.\ These exams were highly competitive and obtaining the national qualification essentially ensured promotion.
-A central feature of this system was that jury members were picked at random from a pool of eligible evaluators.\ The random draw was actually carried out by Ministry officials using urns and balls.
-The data contains information on all candidates to academic promotion during that period, their connections to eligible evaluators and to jury members, and their success or failure in the national exam.
+From 2002 to 2006, academics in Spain seeking promotion to Associate Professor (\textit{profesor titular}) or Full Professor (\textit{catedr\'{a}tico}) first had to qualify in a national exam (\textit{habilita\'{c}ion}).
+Candidates were evaluated by an exam-specific jury composed of seven members, responsible for allocating a predetermined number of positions.
+These exams were highly competitive, and obtaining the national qualification essentially ensured promotion.
+A central feature of this system was that jury members were picked at random from a pool of eligible evaluators after the application deadline.
+Participation in these juries was mandatory, and only 2\% of the initially selected evaluators ended up not participating.

+The data contain information on all candidates for academic promotion during that period, their connections to eligible evaluators and to jury members, and their success or failure in the national exam.
 Overall, there are $31,243$ applications to $967$ exams: $17,799$ applications to $465$ exams for Associate Professor (AP) positions and $ 13,444$ to $502$ exams for Full Professor (FP) positions.
-We have information on candidates' demographics and academic outcomes at time of application.\ Observable characteristics include gender, age, whether the candidate obtained his PhD in Spain, the number of publications, the number of publications weighted by journal quality, the number of PhD students supervised, the number of PhD committees of which the candidate had been a member, and the number of previous attempts at promotion.
+On average, there are about 32 candidates per exam and only 11\% of the candidates obtained the qualification.
+We have information on candidates' demographics and academic outcomes at the time of application.
+Observable characteristics include gender, age, whether the candidate obtained his PhD in Spain, number of publications, number of publications weighted by journal quality, number of PhD students supervised, number of PhD committees the candidate was on, and number of previous attempts at promotion.
 Table \ref{tbl:DescriptiveObservables} provides descriptive statistics.
-Standards regarding research outputs may of course differ between disciplines.\ To analyze applications in a common framework, we follow Zinovyeva \& Bagues (2015) and normalize research indicators to have mean $0$ and variance $1$ within exams.\footnote{ We also normalize age and past experience to have mean $0$ within exams.}
+As in \cite{zinovyeva2015role}, we normalize research indicators to have mean $0$ and variance $1$ within exams.\footnote{We also normalize age and past experience to have a mean of $0$ within each exam.}